kacienk/Bydlac/README.md

 ## Project structure

-All backend things (including backend data and database data ignored in VCS) are located in Backend folder.
+All the backend stuff (including backend data and database data ignored in VCS) are located in Backend folder.
-All frontend things are in Frontend folder.
+All the frontend stuff are in Frontend folder.
-Folder Documentation where we keep all the files not connected to the code that were requiered for our studies.
+Folder Documentation id where we keep all the files not connected to the code that were requiered for our studies.

 ```
 Bydlac